LevinJ/object_dection3d/README.md

 ## Relfection

 Converting lidar point to BEV image and perform object detection is certainly an interesing and promising direction.
 On the other side, lidar sensor is , by its nature, lacked of semantic information.
-Maybe one altenative is to use both lidar and camera image as neural network input ,and perfrom object detection.
+Maybe one altenative is to use both lidar and camera image as neural network input ,and perform object detection.